aau-ai-in-edu/website/_apps/ai-practical-workshop.md

 title: Practical workshop on AI for Engineering Students
 type: workshop
 icon: "✨"
-tagline: Introductory workshop to AI and LLMs.
-We will do a practical walkthrough on setting up AI for daily use.
+tagline: Introductory workshop on Large Language Models (LLMs) to help engineering students make efficient use of AI in their daily work and prepare for the future.
 github_path: ai-introduction
 link: https://www.moodle.aau.dk/course/view.php?id=61554
 live: true